Laugardalslaug Travel Guide

 Like in all Icelandic pools, you will be required to shower naked before entering, and most of the showers are public.
 This is not considered taboo in Iceland, and is for the purposes of everybody's hygiene.

-Wikimedia, Creative Commons, Photo by Ian
+Photo from Wikimedia, Creative Commons, by Ian.
+No edits made.

 Laugardalslaug is easy to reach from the centre of Reykjavík.
 It can be reached by foot if you are willing to walk for approximately forty minutes.
 Otherwise, the buses 12 and 14 both reach it, leaving from Hlemmur, the central bus station.